Skip to content

 Using PromptModal

 In vanilla JS, there is a function prompt, which, upon closing the popup, will wrap the entered value.
-To implement such logic, let's write a wrapper for the modal window opening function:

 File ModalCode.vue